Overexploitation: Cascade effects

 Overexploiting sea otters resulted in cascade effects that destroyed kelp forest ecosystems.

 Overexploitation of species can result in knock-on or cascade effects.
-This can particularly apply if, through overexploitation, a habitat loses its apex predator.
+Such effects can particularly apply if, through overexploitation, a habitat loses its apex predator.
 The loss of the top predator can lead to a dramatic increase in the population of its prey species.
 In turn, the unchecked prey can then overexploit their food resources until population numbers dwindle, possibly to the point of extinction.

-A classic example of cascade effects occurred with sea otters.
+A classic example of cascade effects is the case of sea otters.
 Starting before the 17th century and not phased out until 1911, sea otters were hunted aggressively for their exceptionally warm and valuable pelts, which could fetch up to $2500 US.
 This caused cascade effects through the kelp forest ecosystems along the Pacific Coast of North America.

 One of the sea otters' primary food sources is the sea urchin.
-When hunters caused the sea otter populations to decline, this led to an ecological release of the sea urchin populations.
+When hunters caused the sea otter populations to decline, their decline led to an ecological release of the sea urchin populations.
 The sea urchins then overexploited their main food source, kelp, creating urchin barrens, areas of seabed denuded of kelp but carpeted with urchins.
 Consequently, the sea urchin population also became locally extinct due to the lack of food.
 Also, since kelp forest ecosystems are homes to many other species, the loss of the kelp caused other cascade effects of secondary extinctions.

 In 1911, when only one small group of 32 sea otters survived in a remote cove, an international treaty was signed to prevent further exploitation of the sea otters.
 Under heavy protection, the otters multiplied and repopulated the depleted areas, which slowly recovered.
 More recently, with declining numbers of fish stocks, again due to overexploitation, killer whales have experienced a food shortage and have been observed feeding on sea otters, again reducing their numbers.